SQL2Circuits: Estimating Cardinalities, Execution Times, and Costs for SQL Queries with Quantum Natural Language Processing: Analysis of model

-The average Meyer-Wallach entangling measure over the training circuits for binary classification of execution times is 0.517.
-Compared to the entangling capability results obtained in \cite{Sim_Johnson_Aspuru_Guzik_2019}, we see that the circuits in our model correspond to the entangling capability value of circuits with one entangling layer.
-The entangling capability of the circuits in our model is on the scale (0.4-0.7) of the favorable circuits identified in \cite{Sim_Johnson_Aspuru_Guzik_2019}.
+The entangling capability for the training circuits in binary classification of execution times is visualized in Figure \ref{fig:entangling_capability_1}.
+The average Meyer-Wallach entangling measure over the training circuits for binary classification of execution times is $0.517$.
+Compared to the entangling capabilities reported in \cite{Sim_Johnson_Aspuru_Guzik_2019}, the circuits in our model have entangling capabilities equivalent to those of circuits with just a single entangling layer.
+The entangling capability of the circuits in our model is on the scale ($0.4-0.7$) of the favorable circuits identified in \cite{Sim_Johnson_Aspuru_Guzik_2019}.

+After calculating the average entangling measure for the circuits representing 4-class and 8-class classification tasks, we did not observe a significant difference in the entanglement results between the binary classification circuits.
+The values were $0.554$ and $0.570$, respectively.
+The histograms are similar to Figure \ref{fig:entangling_capability_1}, so we have omitted them.
+These results are expected because the circuit layout remains consistent across binary, 4-class, and 8-class classification tasks.
+A similar circuit layout creates similar entanglement between the qubits, making the entanglement measurements close.